-Staff and volunteers will attend appropriate Safer safeguarding training at least every 3 years.
+Staff and volunteers will attend Safer safeguarding training at least every 3 years which is relevant to their role/responsibilities.
+As a minimum they will attend the Introduction to Child Protection training within 3 months of starting.

 Records, Confidentiality and Record Sharing